 In February 2019, the Company entered into a Human Therapeutics Exclusive License Agreement (the "License Agreement") with the Wisconsin Alumni Research Foundation ("WARF").
-Under the License Agreement, the Company licensed the exclusive, worldwide, royalty-bearing, sublicensable rights to certain WARF patents and the nonexclusive worldwide rights to certain know-how to develop and commercialize products for the prevention, diagnosis and treatment of disease.
-As consideration for the license, the Company agreed to pay an upfront fee of \$0.3 million, which the Company immediately expensed as research and development expense in its statements of operations as there was no alternative future use for the license.
+Under the License Agreement, the Company licensed the exclusive, worldwide, royalty-bearing, sublicensable, rights to certain WARF patents and the nonexclusive worldwide rights to certain knowhow to develop and commercialize products for the prevention, diagnosis and treatment of disease.
+As consideration for the license, the Company agreed to pay an upfront fee of \$250,000, which the Company immediately expensed as research and development expense in its statements of operations as there was no alternative future use for the license.
+The Company paid \$25,000 of the upfront fee upon execution of the agreement and the remaining \$225,000 was due upon on the earlier of the first anniversary of the License Agreement or the Company receiving a certain level of gross proceeds from an equity financing.
+At December 31, 2019, the second payment of \$225,000 was recorded as an accrued liability on the Company's balance sheet.
+In February 2020, the Company paid the \$225,000 balance upon the initial closing of its Series A preferred stock financing.

-In 2022, pursuant to the License Agreement, the Company paid \$0.1 million upon the acceptance of an Investigational New Drug Application ("IND") in the U.S. The Company will be required to make further aggregate milestone payments of up to \$17.5 million upon achievement of certain other regulatory and commercial milestones.
+Pursuant to the License Agreement, the Company is required to pay \$125,000 upon the acceptance of an investigation new drug ("IND") application in the U.S. and will be required to make further aggregate milestone payments of up to \$17.5 million upon achievement of certain other regulatory and commercial milestones.
 The Company may also be required to pay royalties based on annual net product sales in the low single digits on its or its sublicensees' net product sales on a country-by-country and product-by-product basis, and is subject to a minimum royalty of \$0.1 million per calendar year upon first commercial product sale.
 Further, the Company may be required to pay sublicense fees in the mid-single digits percentage for fees, royalties or other payments earned from the granting of sublicenses to the WARF patents and know-how.
+The Company has paid no milestone or royalty payments as of March 31, 2021.

 The Company is responsible for reimbursing WARF for costs incurred in connection with prosecuting and maintaining patent rights that are specific to the License Agreement.
-Expenses recognized in connection with legal patent fees under this License Agreement were immaterial for the three and six months ended June 30, 2024 and 2023, respectively.
+Expenses recognized in connection with legal patent fees under this License Agreement were less than \$0.1 million for the three months ended March 31, 2021 and 2020, respectively, which were recorded as general and administrative expenses in the statements of operations.